awspete/awsiot/aws-iot210-device-management-builders-session/AWS_IoT_Device_Management_Builders_Session.md

 ## Thing Groups
 [Thing groups](https://docs.aws.amazon.com/iot/latest/developerguide/thing-groups.html) allow you to manage several things at once by categorizing them into groups.

 Imagine you have millions of smart speakers you want to provision that are already being used by customers.
-Instead of applying a device policy to every speaker, you can group them by smarthome and apply an manage the policy based on that customer's device home.
+Instead of applying a device policy to every speaker, you can group them by smarthome and apply and manage the policy based on that customer's device home.

 **In this exercise** you will learn how you can authorize devices by attaching an IoT policy to a thing group instead to a device certificate.
 The policy attached to the thing group will make use of policy variables so that a device is only allowed to publish to: